brentvollebregt/nitratine.net/README.md

-# test.nitratine.net
+# nitratine.net
-Files for test.nitratine.net
+This repo is the source for nitratine.net.
+This README is a TODO list

 ### Pages
 | Route              | What is it?                      |